TheDevOpsHub/container-labs/labs/sonar/sonar-basic/README.md

 ## Run the Project

+We can use this sample repo: https://github.com/dotnet/samples

 1. Clone or download the repo.

-2. Navigate to `SonarDemoApp` and restore dependencies:
+2. Navigate to the samples you want and restore dependencies (e.g: `core/getting-started/unit-testing-using-dotnet-test`):

    ```bash
    dotnet restore